 Fact: Many companies allow you to register a microchip from any manufacturer, so be sure to consider the services and benefits each company offers and the associated costs and choose the best pet microchip company.
 Some companies charge a single fee, while others may charge you every time you need to update your registration information.

 At 24Petwatch, you can register your pet’s microchip and even choose additional protection options including Annual or Lifetime Protection Membership service that offers additional support designed to reunite you with a lost pet quickly.
 For example, membership gives your 24/7 access to our Lost Pet Recovery Specialists, who can guide you through the process of reporting your missing pet.
 You can even connect with your pet directly to facilitate a faster reunion using the DirectConnect membership feature when your pet is found.

 Myth #5: Microchips expire.

 Fact: Every microchip comes in packaging with an expiration date, but that only tells the shelter or clinic how long the package will remain sterile.
 If the chip is planted before that date, it will stay safe and sterile.
-Once implanted, the microchip itself never expires.
+Once implanted, the pet microchip itself never expires.
 It stays in your pet’s body and can be read by any universal scanner.

 Myth #6: Indoor cats don’t need a microchip.

 Fact: Even indoor cats can escape and go missing.
 Of the nearly 42,000 missing and lost pet reports 24Petwatch received in 2020, a whopping 58 percent were cats.
-And indoor cats tend to be less familiar with outdoor hazards and the layout of their neighbourhood.
+And indoor cats tend to be less familiar with outdoor hazards and the layout of their neighborhood.
 So it’s a good idea to microchip an indoor cat who may have a challenging time finding their way home safely.

 Myth #7: Microchips can move around, migrate through your pet’s body, and even fall out.